-1.5.1.1 Type of studies
+2.3.1.1 Type of studies

-Randomised trials, non-randomised intervention studies, and other observational studies (including prognostic studies) were included in the evidence reviews as appropriate.
+Randomised controlled trials and observational studies (including diagnostic or tool validity and reliability studies) were included in the evidence reviews as appropriate.

-For intervention reviews, randomised controlled trials (RCTs) were included when identified, as they are considered the most robust type of study design that can produce an unbiased estimate of the intervention effects.
+For intervention reviews, randomised controlled trials (RCTs) were included where identified as because they are considered the most robust type of study design that can produce an unbiased estimate of the intervention effects.
 Non-randomised intervention studies were considered appropriate for inclusion if there was insufficient randomised evidence for the committee to make a decision.
+In this case the committee stated a priori in the protocol that either certain identified variables must be equivalent at baseline or else the analysis had to adjust for any baseline differences.
+If the study did not fulfil either criterion it was excluded.
 Refer to the review protocols in each evidence report for full details on the study design of studies that were appropriate for each review question.

-For prognostic review questions, prospective and retrospective cohort studies were included.
-Case-control studies and cross-sectional studies were not included.
+For diagnostic review questions, diagnostic RCTs, cross-sectional studies and retrospective studies were included.
+Case-control studies were not included.
+For tool validity and reliability review questions, test and treat RCTs, cohort studies and cross-sectional studies were included.